Calculated based on number of publications stored in Pure and citations from Scopus

 Projects

-I am currently involved in the following reserach projects:
+I am involved in these research projects:

 Past research projects that I participated in as a postdoc were: